-**Applicants for this Director’s Internship must also apply via: http://www.heritage.org/internships, ideally by January 24, as well as through the IOP**
+**Applicants for the Young Leaders Program Internship should apply via: https://heritageinternship.applicantstack.com/x/openings, ideally by January 21, as well as through the IOP**

-Founded in 1973, The Heritage Foundation is a research and educational institute – a think tank - whose mission is to formulate and promote conservative public policies based on the principles of free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.
-This Director's Internship will appeal most to students more aligned with the conservative approach to policy.
-Intern's responsibilities vary by department.
-Over 70 positions are available ranging from foreign and domestic policy targeting specific areas, to unique niches like Creative Services and even Spanish speaking outreach through, Libertad.
+Founded in 1973, The Heritage Foundation is a research and educational institute—a think-tank—whose mission is to formulate and promote conservative public policies based on the five key principles of free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.

 Summer applicants must be rising college juniors or seniors.
-International students who are authorized to be employed in the United States are eligible for Heritage internships.
+International students must be authorized to work in the United States in order to be eligible for a Heritage internship.

 2017 Intern Reflection: